RedaZt/Projet-SCM/README.md

 ## Usage
 * Download the Source Code.
-* Double click on the
+* Double click on the "main.py" file